-Personalization is the automatic tailoring of sites and messages to the individuals viewing them, so that we can feel that somewhere there’s a piece of software that loves us for who we are. – David Weinberger
+Personalization is the automatic tailoring of sites and messages to the individuals viewing them so that we can feel that somewhere there’s a piece of software that loves us for who we are. – David Weinberger

-- Self-service B2B eCommerce businesses – where a purchase can happen without any interaction with a representative of the company;
+- Self-service B2B eCommerce businesses: Where a purchase can happen without any interaction with a representative of the company.

-These three models are very different in terms of operation and client acquisition, and in this article we highlight personalization tips most applicable to self-service B2B eCommerce businesses.
+These three models are very different in terms of operation and client acquisition, and in this article, we highlight personalization tips most applicable to self-service B2B eCommerce businesses.

-How is B2B Different from B2C Personalization?
+How is B2C Different from B2B eCommerce Personalization?

 But the B2B customer is a different entity entirely.
 There are often multiple individuals involved in the buying process.
 Their buying decisions are logical as they tick off their checklist of needs.
-There is little emotion – it’s a hard, cold, wise and careful buying decision.
-This is not the realm of the impulse buy.
+Often, there is a hierarchy composed of stakeholders and decision-makers.
+Moreover, each department may have a buyer representative.
+Hence, the sales department may shop for different products relative to accounting or HR.
+And, there is little emotion – it’s a challenging, cold, wise, and careful buying decision.
+This is not the realm of an impulse buy.
 These customers require a buying process that feels secure and informed.

 What Exactly Can You Personalize in B2B Retail?